aws-samples/vpc-lattice-strangler-cfn-templates/README.md

     ```
 5. Look into the outputs of both stacks that have been deployed and replace the values in paral-lattice.json with the ones displayed in outputs section.

 6. From the command line, use AWS CLI to deploy the third cloudformation template.
-This template will setup Vpc Lattice and weigthed targets.
+This template will setup Vpc Lattice targets.
     ```
    aws cloudformation deploy --template-file cfn-lattice-basic.yaml --stack-name vpc-lattice-stack --parameter-overrides "$(cat param-lattice.json)"
     ```